 This was introduced to allow children with strong ties to the UK to be registered here, regardless of the status of their parents.
 The policy reason was noted by Parliament: “We feel that, after the passage of time, those children will be so deeply rooted in this country that it would be harsh to deprive them of citizenship”.

 This post was originally published in 2014 and has been updated to take account of developments in the law since then.
-I am grateful to Anjana Daniel for her work on the latest version.
+I am grateful to Anjana Daniel and Iain Halliday for their work on the latest updates.